niyantn/Spotify-Discover-Together/README.md

 Choose a friend to discover brand new music with.
 We create an adventurous playlist curated to both of your tastes.

 ## Goal
-Trustin and I analyzed and synthesize 2 users' Spotify recent taste profiles so that we can create a playlist filled with brand new song recommendations for both of them to discover together.
+Trustin, Niyant and I analyzed and synthesize 2 users' Spotify recent taste profiles so that we can create a playlist filled with brand new song recommendations for both of them to discover together.
 The playlist we curate will automatically end up in both of their spotify libraries.
 A novel way for people to socialize because the playlist is unique to them and can create a special experience for both to find new music together that matches their music tastes.

 ## Data Collection
 We used Spotipy, a lightweight Python library for the Spotify Web API and created a Spotify Developers app to gain authorization to Spotify profile data.
 Here is the official Spotipy documentation: https://spotipy.readthedocs.io/en/2.13.0/